datalinker/ios/Readme.md

+3.Then open it using [[UIApplication sharedApplication] openURL:]

-After connection was established DataLinker App will switch back to your app with some response information.
+4.After connection was established DataLinker App will switch back to your app with some response information.
 To access that information you either need to manipulate URL from your AppDelegate's method "- (BOOL)application:openURL:options:" and retrieve the information yourself or to pass that URL to your initialized DataLinkerAPI instance via function "- (NSDictionary*)dataLinkerResponseWithURL:(NSURL*)url" like this:
 	NSDictionary *responseDict = [yourDataLinkerAPIInstance dataLinkerResponseWithURL:url];
 It will return you dictionary with all response data.
 For more information about returned dictionary please see DataLinkerAPI.h.

+5.The last step is to start TCP socket with the port that was specified in DataLinker Server response to your app.

 Check our example application to see how it works.